kevinfengcs88/nvim/README.md

 # My Neovim Config
 This repository contains my Neovim config, which is written in Lua.
-It uses lazy for managing plugins.
+It uses [lazy.nvim](https://github.com/folke/lazy.nvim) for managing plugins.
 Below, you can find various tips/commands that I learned while configuring Neovim and my workflow as a whole.

 ## Useful keymaps/tricks
 - `r` while focused on nvim-tree renames the current file